 - D.E.
 Fogg, Organometallic, polymer and materials chemistry

 - Sandro Gambarotta, Inorganic and organometallic chemistry

 - J. B. Giorgi, Fuel cells, catalysis, surface science

 - J.L.
-Holmes, Gas phase reactions and ion chemistry; mass
+Holmes, Gas phase reactions and ion chemistry, mass spectroscopy

 - Harvey Kaplan, Protein chemistry and enzymology